yasinmiran/LocalEGA-deploy-swarm-fork/README.md

 ## Purpose

-The `docker-template.yml` file can be used in two ways:
+The `docker-template.yml` file can be used in several ways:
-1. Deploy LocalEGA locally as containers which can be used for CI/CD testing in Github (the CEGA BROKER service is not included).
+1. Deploy all the NeIC nordic microservices in use by FEGA Norway locally as containers together with mock services for TSD and CEGA functionality needed.
 2. One can trim it down to a Public stack or a Private stack depending on what needs to be deployed.
+3. GitHub actions can test nightly if the master branch is building and testing ok (without connection to live CEGA services.
+For that, please visit the upstream neicnordic/localega-deploy-swarm repo)

 ## Development